deriksson/dsv/README.markdown

     (write-csv [["apple" "fruit"]["monkey" "animal"]] \;)

-In the following example single quotes are used instead of the default double quotes for avoiding delimiter collisions:
+In the following example single quotes are used instead of the default double quotes for preventing delimiter collisions:

     (write-csv [["apple, red" "fruit"]["apple, green" "fruit"]] \, \')

 ## Parsing CSV

-The namespace for the CSV parser is "se.abc.dsv.read":
+The namespace for the CSV parser is `se.abc.dsv.read`:

     (use 'se.abc.dsv.read)